jaleezyy/covid-19-signal/README.md

 ### 2. Generate configuration file:

 You can use the `--config-only` flag to generate both `config.yaml` and `sample_table.csv` (see step 4).
-The directory provided will autogenerate a name for the run.
+The directory provided will be used to auto-generate a name for the run.

 ```
 python signal.py --config-only --directory /path/to/reads